Opening

 Picnic area located at the top of Roc de Fer in the Méribel ski area

-What I love about Méribel is the perfect balance between technical runs, spectacular summits, and foodie breaks in between breathtaking panoramas.
+What I love about Méribel is that balance between easy rides and more demanding pistes, the spectacular summits and gourmet snacks between breathtaking panoramas.

 practical information